corford/bash-utility-scripts/README.md

-Use `pgsql-base-backup-convert.sh` to convert the previously taken basebackup to raw SQL and optionally change role passwords and sanitise table data (useful for preparing an archive from a basebackup that can be pulled down by dev machines)
+Use `pgsql-base-backup-convert.sh` to convert the previously taken basebackup to raw SQL and optionally change role passwords and sanitise table data (useful for preparing an archive from a basebackup that can be pulled down by your developers)

-Use `pgsql-simple-backup.sh` to take a pg_dump based backup of a cluster (with or without table data).
+Use `pgsql-simple-backup.sh` to take a pg_dump backup of a cluster (with or without table data).

-Use `pgsql-sanitise-backup.sh` against a pg_dumpall produced roles file to reset all cluster role passwords to a given string (again, useful for preparing bootstrap archives for dev machines that shouldn't see prod credentials)
+Use `pgsql-sanitise-backup.sh` against pg_dumpall produced role files to reset all cluster passwords to a given string (again, useful for preparing bootstrap archives for dev machines that shouldn't see prod credentials)